-At worldwideswimschool.com we have found the key to running a successful schools program all boils down to maintaining a healthy and professional relationship with the responsible person at hand.
-This generally tends to be the sports coordinator or the principle or may even be a deputy head.
-If it happens to be a school that you have not previously worked with, arrange a time to meet in person.
-Find out what exactly the school is after and what goals they would like the children to achieve by the end.
+At World Wide Swim School, we have found the key to running a successful school program.
+It all boils down to maintaining a healthy and professional relationship with the responsible person at hand.
+This generally tends to be the sports coordinator, the principal or may even be a deputy’s head.
+If its a school that you have not previously worked with, arrange a time to meet in person.
+Find out what exactly the school is after and the goals they’d like the children to achieve.
 Discuss what you can offer and sell WHY this particular school should use your venue for their school swimming lessons.

 Plan to plan and plan

-The great thing about working with Schools is that they generally have the upcoming year outlined in advance.
+The great thing about working with schools is that they generally have the upcoming year outlined in advance.
 This gives swim schools a great opportunity to plan in advance and teach accordingly.
-With open lines of communication, you may have the opportunity to bring about some positive changes and results from what the school has formerly organised in the past.
+With open lines of communication, you may have the opportunity to bring about some positive changes.
+As well as results from what the school has organised in the past.
 For example; perhaps the program has previously only ever operated for one lesson per week over eight weeks.
 We believe that children learn through repetition and regular participation will increase better skill acquisition.
 This may be something that the school has not considered in the past.
-Staff could simply make them aware of the results, which could be achieved by operating their program twice weekly or even daily.
+The staff could simply make them aware of the results.
+This could be achieved by operating their program twice weekly or even daily.

 It is important that you work out your costs of running the entire program.
 You must ensure that you look at all costs involved before you come up with a pricing strategy.
 Will you require any extra equipment?
 What will your admin cost be?
 What kind of student/teacher ratios do you need?
 How many swimmers will be participating?
 How many lessons will be running?
 Will there be breaks between lessons and will these breaks be an added cost to you or will you incorporate these costs into pricing?
-Will you price per student per day or finalise on an average of students attending?
-Will payment be required prior to the program, during the program or are you happy to send off your invoice upon completion of the program?
+Do your prices come as per student per day or finalise on an average of students attending? or will payment be required prior to the program, during the program or are you happy to send off your invoice upon completion of the program?
 All of these will need to be considered before finalising an amount for lesson participation.

 by Tara Martin